FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Description

 If you ever had issues with software in Wine, then try this script.
 I made it as an alternative for Wine/Proton-tricks, so you can spend more time using the software you want and less time tinkering.
-The main goal of this project is to provide users with dependencies similar to Valve's installscript.vdf.
+The main goal of this project is to provide users with all most common dependencies similar to Valve's installscript.vdf.

 ## Contents